 Recycled PET, or rPET, can be used to make many new products.
 This can range from clothing, automotive parts, packaging as well as bottles for food/non-food products.
 Depending on the application required, rPET will be blended with the original PET.

 What Are The Uses of Recycled PET (rPET)?

 As mentioned above, rPET has many great uses, which includes:

-Using rPET in place of the normal or virgin PET has substantial environmental impacts as well as reducing overall energy consumption.
+Using rPET in place of virgin PET has substantial environmental impacts as well as reducing overall energy consumption.

 Creating Our Own Filament from Plastic Bottles